Riza1910/Little-Taco-Shop/README.md

 # Little Taco Shop

+The Little Taco shop is a frontend project created using HTML and CSS.
+It has been created by employing varies SEO stratergies.

 "The Little Taco Shop" website is driven by a genuine passion for food, a commitment to supporting local businesses, and a desire to create a meaningful online platform.
 By combining web development skills with an understanding of digital marketing strategies, the project aims to contribute to the success and growth of a small business while promoting culinary diversity, healthier food choices, and community engagement.